thumbnail image

 Natural twins birth, South Sudan, Africa, 2011

 At young age, it never crossed my mind to study midwifery.
 I don’t remember well how I took that decision, it was like a strong gut feeling pushing me to sit the exam for midwifery.
 When I graduated, I knew I didn’t want to become a hospital midwife, I was craving knowledge about traditional, real midwifery.
-So I left for Africa where I volunteered first then worked as a midwife supervisor/manager (in Burundi, South Sudan, Kenya, Malawi).
+So I left for Africa where I volunteered first (in Burundi) then worked as a midwife supervisor/manager with Médecins Sans Frontières (MSF) in Malawi, South Sudan, and Kenya.
 These experiences are unforgettable.

 In Africa, I have learnt a lot about women, the naturalness of birth as well as how to support vaginal breech births, twins, VBAC.
 In low-resource settings I also witnessed western medicine forcing women to disconnect to their roots, rushing them to give birth in hospitals where they were alone, tied up in bed, and where more than 90% of interventions were unnecessary.